saynegrojas/Liri/README.md

 # Liri
 Liri robot

-This assignment lets search through Spotify API, OMDB API, and the Bands In Town API.
+This assignment lets you search through Spotify API, OMDB API, and the Bands In Town API.

 With different key phrases, determine which API to use and provide the given information to the console.